chiranthancv95/OpenCV-Projects/README.md

 *6.Object Size Finder-
 Use object_size.py to find the size of any object simlar to the reference object.
 Note- Please give the size of reference object in inches.
 Also,make sure both the reference object and target object are in the same image.
 For Demo puproses, 1.jpg can be used.

+*7.Distance To Camera-
+Use distance_to_camera.py to determine the distance from a known object in an image to our camera.
+Note - Prior to using the application, the marker's width and the distance to the camera should be known.
+The code was tested for 2ft.jpg as the marker image.